Bo Dietl: Politics

-The Republican and Conservative Parties of New York State for the 6th Congressional District nominated Dietl for the U.S. Congress in 1986.
+Dietl was the Republican and Conservative nominee for the 6th Congressional District in 1986.

 In 1994, Governor George Pataki appointed Dietl chairman of the New York State Security Guard Advisory Council.

 He served as security consultant to the Republican National Convention and as director of security for the New York State Republican Convention.

 On December 6, 2010, Dietl joined Fox News contributors Joel Mowbray and Bob Beckel in calling for the assassination of Julian Assange.

 In 2014, Dietl announced his intention to run for Mayor of New York City in 2017, initially intending to run in the Democratic primary against incumbent Mayor Bill de Blasio.
 In February 2017, Dietl announced he would no longer be challenging de Blasio in the primaries, running instead as an independent, due to a paperwork filing error.
 He received approximately 1% of the total vote, finishing in sixth place.

-Dietl has worked as a private investigator on behalf of numerous high profile conservative personalities, including Steve Bannon and Don Imus.
+Dietl has worked as a private investigator on behalf of numerous high-profile conservative personalities, including Steve Bannon and Don Imus.
 On May 4, 2017, The Wall Street Journal reported that Dietl said he was hired by Fox News network management to discredit the harassment claims by former anchor Gretchen Carlson and former producer Andrea Mackris against Roger Ailes and Bill O'Reilly.
 After this was reported, Dietl ceased to be a contributor to Fox News.

+On April 17, 2025, President Donald Trump appointed Dietl as a member of the Homeland Security Advisory Council.

+Personal life

+He is married to Margo Urban, singer of The Cover Girls.

+He has a regular Thursday table at Rao's.